mulesoft-consulting/ASMonAzureRedHatOpenShift/README.md

 **CONGRATULATIONS!!!** You have completed installing Anypoint Service Mesh, applying policies to kubernetes services, reporting and monitoring the analytics of these non-Mule services via Anypoint Platform.

-<a id="cleanup"></a>
+<a id="cleanup-uninstall"></a>
-## Cleanup (Optional)
+## Cleanup / Uninstall (Optional)

 <a id="step19"></a>
-### **STEP 19**: Cleanup APIs, API Bindings, and ASM Adapter
+### **STEP 19**: Cleanup APIs, Bindings, ASM Adapter / Uninstall ASM

-Sometimes you may want to clean up what you've created and re-purpose the cluster for the same or other services or other Anypoint Platform orgs or prep for uninstalling Service Mesh.
+Sometimes you may want to clean up what you've created and re-purpose the cluster for the same / other services or other Anypoint Platform orgs, or prep for [uninstalling Service Mesh](https://docs.mulesoft.com/service-mesh/latest/uninstall-service-mesh).
 This optional step includes some cleanup commands that may be useful.

 - Use the following command to list the API Bindings: